ddooley/ddooley.github.io/_pages/docs/data-intro.md

 # ISSUE: How to define Quality?

+BFO: a quality is a specifically dependent continuant that, in contrast to roles and dispositions, does not require any further process in order to be realized.

+~ specifically dependent continuant that is ALWAYS realized.

+PATO: A dependent entity that inheres in a bearer by virtue of how the bearer is related to other entities

+e.g. if a bearer has a surface, and there is another entity "light" around, then the bearer can exhibit the quality "color"?

 *A hard-line view is that a quality is only a directly measureable thing - something one measures instantaniously or over a short period of time.
 An object's color, weight etc. This rules out age - because age is inevitably a calculation (a translation) of some other quality observation, or involves time, something not directly observable.
 It also rules out BMI, a calculation based on two qualities.*

 *A looser position is that a quality can be a product of qualities: So body mass index (BMI) is a quality because it is a function of only mass and height.*